 I asked at the front desk at the Antler’s Lodge where to find the closest and best hiking trail.
 They immediately recommended the Berry Picker Trail.
 This trail goes from the valley to the summit of Vail Mountain.

-The Berry Picker Trail basically goes straight up Vail Mountain.
+The Berry Picker Trail basically goes straight up Vail Mountain; therefore, it is not for the faint of heart trail and going down not for the faint of kneesl.
 There are two spurs beginning in Vail.
-One starts from the gondola in Lionshead and the other starts closer to the village and they meet about a mile up the mountain.
+One starts from the gondola in Lionshead and the other starts closer to the village and they intersect about a mile up the mountain.
 This is perfect because no matter where you are staying in Vail, there is an adjacent trailhead.

 It was a brilliant sunny day when I started.
-I followed beautiful Gore Creek for a few minutes before crossing the creek at a bridge and catching the trailhead.
-The trail started up in the swath of open land where the ski trails come down in the winter.
-I was a little concerned that I would roast in the sun for the whole trip, but the trail darts in and out of the woods the whole way up, so there is plenty of shade to enjoy.
+I followed cascading Gore Creek before crossing the creek at a bridge and proceeded to the trailhead.
+The trail began in a swath of open land where the ski trails are.
+I was a little concerned that I would roast in the sun, but the trail darts in and out of the woods, so there is abundant shade.

 The trail wasted no time in providing magnificent views.
 The snow capped Gore Range hovered over the village and picturesque Vail became smaller and smaller as the trail progressed up the mountain.

 Once the trail diverged into the woods it was like a different world.
 Even though the village was less than a mile away, you felt like you were in a wilderness.
 The vegetation was a lush green and streams cascaded down the mountain.